CAN YOU DISLOCATE A RIB?

 If you’re wondering whether it is possible for one to dislocate a rib, then yes, it happens.
-Although one might think that it is impossible to dislocate a rib, due to its position in chest cavity and its firm attachment to sternum on one side and spine on other, it is no rarity
+Although one might think that it is impossible to dislocate a rib, due to its position in the chest cavity and its firm attachment to the sternum on one side and spine on others, it is no rarity

-Rib, as majority of human bones can be dislocated.
-The difference between rib dislocation (i.e. its partial or completely getting out of its socket) from rib separation where rib separates from the sternum due to ligament tear and gets quite close to skin – you can almost touch its head under the skin.
+Rib, as the majority of human bones, can be dislocated.
+The difference between rib dislocation (i.e. it is partially or completely getting out of its socket) from rib separation where rib separates from the sternum due to ligament tear and gets quite close to the skin – you can almost touch its head under the skin.

 Here are some “odd” ways one can have a rib out of place

 - Having a bad cough or sneeze could lead to ribs popping out of place because when we cough or sneeze, the rib cage contracts or expands in order to help our internal organs inside the rib cage stay intact and well protected.